-\textbf{DSTC 3 (target domain)}: The DSTC 3 introduces the tourist information domain about restaurant, pubs and coffee shops in Cambridge, which is an expanded domain of the DSTC 2.
-We use the seed data of \emph{\bf dstc3\_seed} (only 11 dialogues) as the training set of the target domain.
+\textbf{DSTC 3 (target domain)} introduces the tourist information domain about restaurant, pubs and coffee shops in Cambridge, which is an extension of DSTC 2.
+We use seed data \emph{\bf dstc3\_seed} (only 11 dialogues) as the training set of the target domain.